 The average advertised annual salary for logistics and systems engineering degree-holding employees is $102,000.

-Year-round open enrollment can be completed online or in hybrid format.
+Year-round open enrollment can be completed online or on campus.

 Upon completion of the master's degree program, students in logistics and systems engineering are expected to: